Compassion Fatigue: CASA Volunteer Self-Care

 Continuing Education Accreditation

-Tim Green has been the Executive Director of the Voices for Children, Lorain County CASA Program for 23 years and has been employed with the Lorain County Domestic Relations Court since 1990.
+Tim Green has served as the Executive Director of the Voices for Children, Lorain County CASA Program for over two decades and has been employed with the Lorain County Domestic Relations Court since 1990.
 He holds a bachelor’s degree in psychology from Hillsdale College which he obtained in 1988.